Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | High fasting plasma glucose | Ischaemic stroke |                 0.15 |             3 | 12400  (9590 to 15400)      | Metabolic   |
 | Diet low in fruits          | Ischaemic stroke |                 0.15 |             3 | 2060  (1090 to 3270)        | Behavioural |

-The GBD model estimates that over three-quarters of ischemic stroke burden (78%) can be explained by these preventable risks.
+*Attribution:* The GBD model estimates that over three-quarters of ischemic stroke burden (78%) can be explained by these preventable risks.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>